For more information, please call 603-663-1833.

 How is the exam performed?

 CT lung screening is one of the easiest screening exams you can have.
 The exam takes less than 10 seconds.
-No medications are given, and no needles are used.
+No medications are given and no needles are used.
 You can eat before and after the exam.
-You do not even need to get changed as long as the clothing on your chest does not contain metal.
+You do not even need to get changed if the clothing on your chest does not contain metal.
 You must, however, be able to hold your breath for at least 6 seconds while the chest scan is being taken.

 Are there any risks to CT lung screening?

 There are several risks and limitations of CT lung screening.
 We want to make sure that we have done a good job explaining these to you, so please let us know if you have any questions.
 Your healthcare provider who ordered the screening may want to talk with you more about this:

 Coverage for CT lung cancer screening may vary among insurance companies.
 We strongly encourage you to contact your insurance provider to determine if CT lung cancer screening is covered by your plan.

 What can I expect from the results?

 About 1 out of 10 CT lung screening exams will find something in the lung that may require additional imaging or evaluation.
 Most of the time these findings are lung nodules.